 Editor’s Note: Elaine responds to Edward’s response to Robin Murphy’s interview.
-This is an interesting and passionate discussion.
-There is truth on both sides and many issues raised by Edward are legitimate.
-There are plusses and minuses on both sides – conventional medicine as well as homeopathy.
-The discussion is not just about Murphy’s interview but about how homeopathy is practiced at large.
-We invite readers to post their comments in the comments section below, or send your thoughts to us at firstname.lastname@example.org
+This is an interesting and passionate discussion—not just about Murphy’s interview but about how homeopathy is practiced at large.
+We invite readers to post their comments in the comments section below, or send your thoughts to us at [email protected]

 Edward De Beukelaer has written a response to Robin Murphy’s interview that we published last month.
 Robin has not been able to respond because he is very much on the go!
 So I will try to respond as best I can.
 My comments to Edward’s article are in blue and bold.